oznogon/gattaibushido-public/rules/04_advanced_play.md

 If you want to keep playing as the same Pilot, another option at this point is to start "locking in".
 This method allows you to use the Loadouts option above, while also accessing cross-playbook Techs.
 To do this, each new Tech Evolution that you spend allows you to lock in a single rank of a Tech that you already know in any of your Loadouts.
 That tech then onward is available to you at that locked rank, no matter what other loadouts you switch to.

 For example, a veteran Green Pilot could spend a Tech Evolution to lock in the first rank of her "I've Got This!"
 Passive Tech.
-She could then switch to another Color, and still keep using that Green Tech at rank 1.
+She could then switch to another Chroma, and still keep using that Green Tech at rank 1.
 She can spend more Evolutions to then increase the locked-in rank, or start locking in other fully-mastered techs.

 # Advanced: Factions